GATE 2021

 - There is no minimum or maximum age limit prescribed to appear for the examination.

-- There is no limit on a number of attempts to appear or apply for GATE 2021
+- There is no limit on the number of attempts to appear or apply for GATE 2023

 - The eligibility for M.Tech admission through GATE score may vary as per the participating institute.
 Check GATE Syllabus